Conquest (board game): Publication history

 Conquest was designed by Donald Benge of Burbank, California, who self-published it in 1972.
 Two years later, Benge developed a four-player edition, also titled Conquest.
-The four-player version can be played as a free for all, with two teams of two.
+The four-player version can be played as a free for all, or with two teams of two.
 Benge then published Conquest Plus, which introduced catapults and siege engines.

 In 1977, Benge developed a chess variant called Quest Chess, based on principles from Conquest.

 In 2006, Bütehorn Spiele (Buchholz Verlag), released a German-language edition.
 In 2006, Conquest Games released a new edition, Grand Conquest, which added camels and castles with moats, and introduced movement into the fields between the regular movement points.

-On April 6, 2007, Donald was killed in a traffic accident by a drunk driver, and publishing activities were suspended until the game was bought by Numbskull Games in 2010.
+On April 6, 2007, Benge was killed in a traffic accident by a drunk driver, and publishing activities were suspended until the rights to the game were bought by Numbskull Games in 2010.

 Reception

 In Issue 2 of Command, Donald Agosta called the game "fast moving and excellent for people who enjoy chess, backgammon, etc." He did warn that "The hard-core wargamer would probably be disappointed with it, however."

+In The Playboy Winner's Guide to Board Games, game designer Jon Freeman didn't like the capture/recapture rules, noting, "The effect of these two rules is to encourage movement in large defensible masses, which of course slows down the game and leads to stalemates of the old John Foster Dulles school of massive retaliation: two huge masses facing each other, each of which is afraid to move because of the escalating response any such move could engender."
+Freeman concluded, "While Conquest is not a really bad game, its virtues are not sufficient, in my opinion, to attract the attention of anyone except those with a particular interest in games of this general sort.
+Most gamers, I think could more profitably spend their time and money elsewhere."

+In Issue 9 of Games, game designer Sid Sackson commented, "The rules can be learned in minutes and a game can usually be played inside of an hour and a half.
+Yet Conquest possesses a flavor of battle that compares favorably with that in the more complex and time-consuming hex war games, and still retains much of the clarity of chess."
+The editors of Games subsequently chose Conquest as one of their "Top 100 Games" in 1980, and again in 1981 and 1982, saying " This colorful game of medieval combat involves pure strategy and combination, yet it's virtually impossible to look more than a turn ahead The key is to develop an instinct for spotting strengths and weaknesses."